globaleaks/whistleblowing-software/REST-spec.md

 `/tip/<string t_id>/add_comment`

-adds a new commnet to the submission
+adds a new comment to the submission

 `/tip/<string t_id>/pertinence`

 express a vote on pertinence of a certain submission.
-This can only be done by a receiver that has not yet voted
+This can only be done by a receiver that has not yet voted.

 `/tip/<string t_id>/add_description`

 Used to add a description to an already uploaded material.
+Only the WB authenticated by their Receipt can do it.

+`/tip/<string t_id>/`

+Used to add a description to an already uploaded material.
+Only the WB authenticated by their Receipt can do it.

 ## Admin API